THE MESSAGE OF THE TWO WITNESSES

 Notice the following:

-“Many shall cleave to them with flatteries.”
+“But many shall join with them by intrigue.”
 We do not want insincere, hypocritical followers.

 Divine healing is for the saints, for the member of his family, and for the unsaved person who comes in humility to the Lord and asks His help.
 Divine healing is also for a sign so that people will recognize the Word of God.